vgmstream/vgmstream/README.md

 Latest development is usually here: https://github.com/losnoco/vgmstream/

+You can find further info about other details in https://github.com/losnoco/vgmstream/tree/master/doc

 ## Needed extra files (for Windows)
 Support for some codecs (Ogg Vorbis, MPEG audio, etc) is done with external libraries, so you will need to have certain DLL files.